 Student Life at Wright State

 Wright State has a diverse mixture of students with various educational goals and interests.
-The majority of our students-77 percent or about 13,000-are undergraduates, and of those, about 10,800 are full time.
+The majority of our students—77 percent or 13,000—are undergraduates, and of those, almost 11,000 are full time.
 Although the majority of these students come from southwestern Ohio, many also come from other parts of Ohio, from almost every state in the nation, and from 66 other countries.
-Over 3,000 students live in campus housing, in either traditional dormitory-style rooms, suite-style rooms, or apartments, all offering direct Internet connections.
-Nearly 1,400 freshman students chose to live on campus in fall 2004.
+Almost 3,000 students live in campus housing, in either traditional dormitory-style rooms, suite-style rooms, or apartments, all offering direct Internet connections.
+Over 1,600 freshman students chose to live on campus in fall 2006.